Sindhumahesh/Udacity-Project4/README.md

 query related problem:Queries have only one  inequality filter, and it would cause a BadRequestError to filter on both startDate and typeOfSession.

+Task 4: Add Featured Speaker

+Made some changes to createSession endpoint to check if the speaker appeared in any other of the conference's sessions.
+If so, the speaker name and relevant session names were added to the memcache under the featured_speaker key. created the following endpoint:
+1)getFeaturedSpeaker:check the memcache for the featured speaker.
+If empty, it would simply pull the next upcoming speaker.

 ## Setup Instructions
 1. Update the value of `application` in `app.yaml` to the app ID you have registered in the App Engine admin console and would like to use to host